|

 EMBRACING A CLIMATE OF TECHNOLOGICAL TRANSFORMATION

-In the new millennium, an industrialized society, a manufacturing and
+In the new millennium, an industrialized society, a manufacturing and service-based

-service-based economy, and a Cold War-driven international relations system
+economy, and a Cold War-driven international relations system have given way to

-have given way to an information society and global economy in which intellectual
+an information society and global economy in which intellectual property is a

-about the technological developments that are driving this transformation.
+developments that are driving this transformation.
+Various sectors of American

-Various sectors of American society, including business, communications,
+society, including business, communications, government, entertainment, science,

-to accommodate these changes and to anticipate their consequences.
-However,
+medicine, and education are racing to accommodate these changes and to anticipate

-afterthought in this transformation or in discussions of intellectual
+more than an afterthought in this transformation or in discussions of intellectual

-property, of the national information infrastructure, or of the increasingly
+property, of the national information infrastructure, or of the increasingly technological

 The arts and cultural sector has great potential to prompt further technological